aws/aws-toolkit-vscode/designs/webviews/webviews-general.md

 ## Objective

-Justify the use of more webviews within the AWS Toolkit for VS Code to create richer UIs than VS Code natively allows.
+Justify expanding the criteria for using webviews within the AWS Toolkit for VS Code in order to create richer UIs than VS Code natively allows.

 ### Out-of-scope